Integration Platforms as a Service: the foundation of cloud services and the democratization of integration

 Do you want a cloud?
 Consider adopting an iPaaS as well

 Our clients don’t usually come in wanting iPaaS straight away.
 Rather, they are thinking about how to build their business in a cloud.
 A systematic and effective grasp of the integration domain in a cloud using iPaaS is among their considerations.
 The benefit is that iPaaS usually enables a hybrid mode of operation, which is suitable for the transition period when part of the solution is still running on-prem and part is already in the cloud.
-The speed at which SaaS and on-prem services can be integrated using iPaaS is unrivalled.
+The speed at which SaaS and on-prem services can be integrated using iPaaS is unrivaled.

 It is important to mention that advanced and mature iPaaS meet all security and regulatory requirements, which is one of the essential requirements for the banking segment, for example.
-In the case of hybrid architectures, where iPaaS partially runs in an on-prem environment, it is ensured that the transmitted data remain in the customer’s environment and only operational statistics are delivered to the cloud.
+In the case of hybrid architectures, where iPaaS partially runs in an on-prem environment, it is ensured that the transmitted data remains in the customer’s environment and only operational statistics are delivered to the cloud.
 Customer data security is thus one of the priorities of iPaaS solutions.

 iPaaS, by its very nature as a cloud service, enables CIOs to respond quickly to change in a world where uncertainty is becoming the norm.